Inland Marine Insurance

 Type of coverage

-Different types of property may need different types of coverage.
-Policies designed to cover less expensive items will cost less than policies intended for valuable items.
+Different types of inland marine insurance provide coverage for different types of property.
+Policies designed to cover less expensive items will cost less than policies intended for valuable or high-risk items.

 Here are the most common types of inland marine insurance: